5 Layers of Security: How TopFlow Mitigates OWASP Top 10

 A10: Server-Side Request Forgery (SSRF)

-Risk: Internal network access, cloud metadata exposure
+Risk: Internal network access, cloud metadata credential theft

 Mitigation: